 - What’s being worked on is not visible

-- Teams are focusing on what they are accountable for and not assisting with other projects\
+- Teams are focusing on what they are accountable for and not assisting other teams, when needed

 - There is no common cadence or synchronization across teams that need to work together

-- lack of collaboration in projects that require multiple teams to get accomplished will incur great delays in workflow than necessary.
+- Lack of collaboration in projects that require multiple teams will incur greater delays in workflow than necessary.
 These delays will create additional work.
-It is also likely that the most important things won’t be worked on.
+It is also likely that the most important things won’t be worked on

 - HR policies that reward individuals or teams based on their own performance

-A project to product mentality would enable us to have one project having people being allocated to it full time while the people are allocated only to this project.
-This is ideal.
+It is ideal to use a project-to-product mentality and have only one project with people allocated to it full time.
 Note this is what Scrum attempts to achieve with its cross-functional teams working on one project guided by a product owner.

 Although value streams run from concept to realization of value, when a part of the value stream is reasonably contained with one input and one output, a focus on flow within it can be useful.
 For example, the value stream of a Scrum team.
 We should be focusing on flow from Sprint backlog to done, not just what individual teams members are doing (see Manage Work-in-Process (WIP) by Focusing on Finishing for more).